reallyclean-sauce/cifar10-analysis/README.md

 - MLP: 42.6%
 - CNN: 72.5%

 Explanation: CNN is inherently a better network than MLP for learning images.
-Upon use of kernel, CNN can learn the spatial domain well, compared to MLP that learns the image on pixel array on row-by-row basis.
+Upon use of kernel, CNN can learn the spatial domain well, compared to MLP that learns the image on pixel array basis.
 A more in-depth analysis is contained in the iPython Notebook.